 Jorge Andrés Saieh Guzmán

-Jorge Andrés Saieh Guzmán serves as the chairman of the board of directors of Corpgroup Holdings Itaú-Corpbanca Chile, Consorcio Periodistico de Chile S.A. and Vivocorp Real Estate Company.
-Mr. Saieh Guzmán also serves as member of the board of the Banking and Financial Institutions Association of Chile and member of the Council of Sofofa among others.
-Mr. Saieh Guzmán has also served as the vice chairman of the board of AFP Protección and of the Chilean National Press Association, as a member of the board of AFP Provida, as member of the Board of the World Association of Newspapers, as member of the board of Telmex Chile, as member of the Council of Telmex Internacional Mexico, as member of the Board of VTR Cable Co., as member of the Board of Corpseguros Insurance Company., and as a member of the board of a former affiliate of Corpbanca, Corpbanca Venezuela.
-Mr. Saieh Guzmán also served as member of the Council of the Booth School of Business of The University of Chicago, and serves similar positions on a variety of different business councils.
+Jorge Andrés Saieh Guzmán serves as the Chairman of the Board of Directors of Corpgroup Holdings, Itaú-Corpbanca Chile, Consorcio Periodistico de Chile S.A. and Vivocorp Real Estate Company.
+Mr. Saieh Guzmán also serves as member of the board of the Banking and Financial Institutions Association of Chile.
+Mr. Saieh Guzmán has also served as the Vice Chairman of the Board of AFP Protección and of the Chilean National Press Association, as a member of the board of AFP Provida, as member of the Board of the World Association of Newspapers, as member of the board of Telmex Chile, as member of the Council of Telmex Internacional Mexico, as member of the board of VTR Cable Co., as member of the board of Corpseguros Insurance Company, and as a member of the board of a former affiliate of Corpbanca, Corpbanca Venezuela.
+Mr. Saieh Guzmán also served as member of the Council of the Booth School of Business of The University of Chicago and serves similar positions on a variety of different business councils.
 Mr. Saieh Guzmán received a B.A. in Business and Administration and graduated from the Universidad Gabriela Mistral.
-Mr. Saieh Guzmán holds a Masters in Economics and a Master in Business and Administration from the University of Chicago.
+Mr. Saieh Guzmán holds a Master’s in Economics and a Master’s in Business and Administration from the University of Chicago.

 Steve is a senior advisor at Goldman Sachs, where he advises the firm on a number of important client-facing initiatives.